 Handyman insurance is designed for small-scope repair work — typically under $5,000-$10,000 per job, no permits required, no licensed-trade work.
 General contractor insurance covers larger remodeling, new construction, and projects requiring permits.
 Doing GC-scope work under a handyman policy can void coverage.
 If your average job is over $5K or requires permits, you likely need GC insurance, not handyman.

-For an independent breakdown of which carriers actually write handyman insurance well in 2026 — Hartford, biBERK, NEXT, Travelers and the regional/specialty markets — see our independent carrier comparison.
+For an independent breakdown of which carriers actually write handyman insurance well in 2026, see our carrier comparison.

 Get Quotes from a Local Independent Agent